lrtibbetts/desirely/README.md

 ## What does desirely do?

 It is a (WIP) habit tracking application, created primarily as an exuse to play around with fun new web tech.
-It was built with TypeScript, Remix, Prisma, and Supabase.
+It was built with TypeScript, Remix, Prisma, Supabase, and Tailwind.

 ## Development